Autism/Neurodiversity at The Farm

 A Supportive Healing Community

-CooperRiis Healing Community’s Farm offers enhanced programming and services for people with mental health challenges and autism/neurodiversity (High Functioning Autism and/or for people formerly diagnosed with Asperger’s Syndrome).
+CooperRiis Healing Community’s Farm offers enhanced programming and services for people with mental health challenges and level 1 autism/neurodiversity (High Functioning Autism and/or for people formerly diagnosed with Asperger’s Syndrome).

 This enhanced programming folds into the mission of CooperRiis and its core person-centered and strength-based treatment within a Healing Community model.
 CooperRiis’ integrative recovery approach, wellness practices, intensive clinical services, and building of independent living skills serve as a necessary and beneficial recovery foundation for this specialization.